Skip to Main Content

 Decision notification process

-Once an application is complete with all required documents, the Office of Admissions will review applications on a 6-8 week turn-around.
+Once an application is complete with all required documents, the Office of Admissions will review applications on a 6-8 week turnaround.
 All applicants are notified by a USPS mailed official letter.
 Applicants may also check on the status of their application online.

 Appeals process

 A student who is denied admission to UNF has a right to appeal that decision.
-If they chooses to appeal, the student must submit a letter and supporting documentation, detailing the reason the application should be reviewed.
+If they choose to appeal, the student must submit a letter and supporting documentation, detailing the reason the application should be reviewed.

 The supporting documentation that substantiates the appeal must be new information not provided as part of the initial application.